-A vesicostomy is a temporary passage from the bladder to the outside of the body.
+A vesicostomy is a temporary path from the bladder to the outside of the body.
 It will allow urine to drain.

 Problems are rare, but all procedures have some risk.
-Your doctor will review potential problems, such as:
+Your doctor will review possible problems, such as:

 Your child’s doctor will do blood and urine tests.
 In addition:

 General anesthesia will be used.
 It will block pain and keep your child asleep through the procedure.

 A small incision will be made through the skin below the bellybutton.
 A second incision will be made in the wall of the bladder.
 A small part of the bladder wall will be turned inside out.
 This tissue will be sewn to the belly wall.

 A tube may be placed in the opening or it may be left open.